elysium-suite/minos/README.md

 - Team gets 0 points for each service down
 - Each five consecutive service down checks is -5 point penalty (SLA violation)

-## CSS Points

-(WIP) Engine takes CSS scores from an HTTP post request.
-If you're making your own client scoring software, request and auth token then use it.
-Your auth token will be the only one accepted for the machine for the duration of the scoring session, until it expires (5 mins without use) or the scoring engine resets.

 ## Configuration

 The configuration is in TOML (Tom's Obvious, Minimal Language).